Generic name: nateglinide (oral) [ na-ta-GLYE-nide ]

 Usual Adult Dose for Diabetes Type 2:

-Initial dose: 120 mg orally 3 times a day before meals
+Initial dose: 60 to 120 mg orally 3 times a day before meals

 Maintenance dose: 60 to 120 mg orally 3 times a day before meals

--For patients who are near goal HbA1c when therapy is initiated, therapy should be initiated at 60 mg orally 3 times.
+-For patients who are near HbA1c goal when therapy is initiated, initial dose should be 60 mg orally 3 times.

 Use: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

 What other drugs will affect nateglinide?

-Many other medicines can affect your blood sugar, and some medicines can increase or decrease the effects of nateglinide.
+Nateglinide may not work as well when you use other medicines at the same time.
 Some drugs can also cause you to have fewer symptoms of hypoglycemia, making it harder to tell when your blood sugar is low.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all medicines you start or stop using.